Nights of Inspiration …

 Another fabulous woman at the celebration was keynote speaker Donna Brazile and if you don’t know who she is, you need to find out.
 Brazile, recently named Democratic National Commitee interim chairwoman, is a veteran political strategist and a very intelligent woman.
 She ended her speech with Maya Angelou’s “Phenomenal Women.”
 Truly a phenomenal evening!

-Bright Lights, Big City Black & White Gala
+Bright Lights, Big City Black and White Gala

 What a fabulous night!
 I tend to use that word a lot but I can’t help it, especially when attending such a wonderful event as the 3rd annual fundraiser for Jaden’s Ladder.
 It was held on the 17th floor of the Taj Hotel with a live and silent auction, entertainment by the band Mystique and DJ Roy Barboza.
 What more could you ask for?
 Wait, there’s more … Sitting at our table were the very charming and handsome Atlanta Falcons wide receiver Harry Douglas and Pro Bowl fullback Ovie Mughelli, future Hall of Famer Marshall Faulk and Boston Celtics Assistant Coach Armond Hill.